inspec/inspec/docs/resources/aws_iam_access_key.md

       it { should be_active }
     end

-You may also use both username and access key id to ensure a particular key is associated with a particular user.
+You may also use both username and access key id to ensure that a particular key is associated with a particular user.

     describe aws_iam_access_key(username: 'roderick', access_key_id: 'AKIA12345678ABCD') do
       it { should exist }